 So, you want to learn how to create a blog of your own?
 Awesome!

 Wait a second?
-How did you get from a personal blog only a few mates used to read to contributing for what’s probably the most prestigious business publication on earth?
+How did you get from a personal blog only a few mates used to read to contributing for the most prestigious business publications on earth?

 Well, that’s the power of blogging in action.
 And I’ll show you exactly how you can achieve great results with blogging, but first…

 You need to create that blog, right?